roninoss/create-expo-stack/.github/issue_template.md

 Issue tracker is **ONLY** used for reporting bugs.
-New features should be discussed on our discord, in the #cli channel.
+New features should be discussed on our discord, in the #create-expo-stack channel.

 <!--- Provide a general summary of the issue in the Title above -->